alessimichele/LSA/README.md

     - [import_dataset.py*](./src/import_dataset.py) code for read and import data stored inside [data](./data/) folder.
     - [pipelines.py*](./src/pipelines.py) implementation of two pipelines for the analysis of the two different categories of dataset.
     - [utils.py*](./src/utils.py) code for the implementation of some useful functions.
-    - [_embeddings.py**](./src/_embeddings.py) code for the implementation from scratch of the inverted index, the tfidf and word-count matrices.
+    - [_embeddings.py**](./src/_embeddings.py) code for the implementation from scratch of the inverted index, the tfidf, and word-count matrices.

 - [out](./out/) folder contains `.txt` outputs from the analysis done on [data](./data/).
 - [data_analysis](./data_analysis.ipynb) notebook for the analysis of the [data](./data/)'s datasets.